-Solid “people skills”, including proven ability to accept direction from management and provide direction to junior staff; able to provide valuable advice to management regarding Development Plans, and Performance Evaluations.
+Solid “people skills”, including proven ability to accept direction from management and provide direction to junior staff; able to provide valuable advice to management regarding Performance Plans, Development Plans, and Performance Evaluations

-Good communications (verbal and written) skill; effective group presentation skills a plus.
-Able to communicate very effectively with other DTI technical staff, vendors and customers; when required, communicates satisfactorily with senior I/T management.
+Good communication skills (verbal and written); effective group presentation skills a plus.
+Able to communicate very effectively with other DTI technical staff, vendors and customers; when required, communicates satisfactorily with senior IT management.

-A genuine “team player” focused on excellence in internal and external customer service; demonstrated ability to contribute positively in conflict situations, willing to pursue and reach consensus based on overall goals.
+A genuine “team player” focused on excellence in internal and external customer service; demonstrated ability to contribute positively in conflict situations, willing to pursue and reach consensus based on overall organization goals

 Committed to strong discipline in the areas of problem and change management; ideally has operated in an environment with formal processes in these areas